bebocoding/bebocoding/README.md

 ### 👋 Hey there!

-I'm a **Machine Learning Engineer** with a passion for turning data into intelligent solutions that make a real impact.
+I'm passionate about turning data into intelligent solutions that make a real impact.
 I love diving into complex problems and crafting models that can learn and adapt.

 ### 💡 Interests